Parliament Building (Quebec): Parliamentary debate rooms

 When the Quebec Legislature moved to the new building, there were two chambers: the Legislative Assembly, which sat in a room that is now commonly known as Salon bleu (Blue Room), and the Legislative Council in the Salon rouge (Red Room).
-The former was originally white, but it was recolored twice: first in 1901, when it was repainted green, the traditional color of the elected chambers of the Westminster-style legislatures, and then in 1978 to the current state, to facilitate the transmission of debates on television.
+The former was originally white, but it was recolored twice: first in 1901, when it was repainted green, the traditional colour of the elected chamber of Westminster-style legislatures, and then in 1978 to blue, to facilitate the broadcast of debates on television.